 Social media play an increasingly important role and for many, integrating social media into your site is very important to spread your message.
-Unfortunately though, the share-buttons used to do so often slow down your site due all the external network connections required to retrieve the share-counts.
+Unfortunately, though, the share buttons used to do so often slow down your site due to all the external network connections required to retrieve the share counts.

 Especially if you have only a few shares, why in the first place do you want to show these counts?
 Having just a few of those will not impress anyone and probably it will not make anyone more likely to click on them.
 Twitter even stopped providing counts, probably for this reason.

-So if you just want to have share-buttons for sharing-purposes, a really simple button is enough.
+So if you just want to have share buttons for sharing purposes, a really simple button is enough.
 These buttons do not require any connections to social media until you actually click the button to start sharing.
 There are quite a few extensions in the JED that achieve exactly this.
-To name a random few:

-If you study these buttons closely, you will see that they are actually set-up extremely simple.
+If you study these buttons closely, you will see that they are actually set up extremely simply.
 They're basically buttons with a link reference.
-You might just as well build them yourselves, directly in you articles or as a simple module.
+You might just as well build them yourselves, directly in your articles or as a simple module.
 I often do so by building a custom HTML module using some simple PHP code, inserted with Nonumber's Sourcerer extension.
-With the PHP code I retrieve the current page's Page Title and URL, which I then insert as data in the share button.
+With the PHP code, I retrieve the current page's Page Title and URL, which I then insert as data in the share button.
 The full code to build a share button is the following (note: you have to put the Sourcerer tags around it, but I omitted these, as otherwise the code is interpreted by the plugin).
 Note that this code example is for Joomla 3, so for Joomla 4, you might have to rewrite slightly, but the principle still stands:

 $doc = JFactory::getDocument();